YaxinF/DSSMReg/README.md

 ### AUCell

-Use AUCell to infer the activity of regulatory modules and rank them; the code can be found in AUCell.R.
+Use AUCell to infer the activity of regulons and rank them; the code can be found in AUCell.R.